d8ahazard/glimmr/readme.md

 ## Installation

 ### Windows
 For Windows, download the latest release and extract wherever you like.
-Open the folder.
-Run HueDream.exe.
-Instructions on how to install as a service will follow, as soon as I figure out how to do it.
+You may need to unblock HueDream.exe from Windows Firewall.

+To run as a service, try out [NSSM - The Non Sucking Service Manager](http://nssm.cc/)

 ### Linux
 For Linux, download the latest release and extract to /opt/huedream (or wherever you want).
 I'll provide instructions on how to install as a service